Speak to a local memory care advisor 24/7: (888) 595-9951

 Otterbein Franklin Seniorlife Comm Res & Com Care

-Otterbein Franklin Seniorlife Comm Res & Com Care excels at providing Alzheimer’s care in Johnson county, Indiana.
-It can accommodate no more than 667 senior citizens.
-Otterbein Franklin Seniorlife Comm Res & Com Care provides upscale amenities that include transportation to medical appointments, 24/7 toileting assistance and special colors to aid with memory to any older adults with dementia who reside in Franklin, IN and nearby areas.
-Otterbein Franklin Seniorlife Comm Res & Com Care is located at 1070 W Jefferson St, 46131 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+Otterbein Franklin Seniorlife Comm Res & Com Care is known for providing dementia and Alzheimer’s care in Johnson county, Indiana.
+It can accommodate no more than 667 seniors.
+Otterbein Franklin Seniorlife Comm Res & Com Care offers upscale amenities that include monitoring of all exits to prevent wandering, anytime toileting help and programs to promote brain health to any seniors with dementia who reside in Franklin, IN and nearby areas.
+Otterbein Franklin Seniorlife Comm Res & Com Care is located at 1070 W Jefferson St, 46131 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Hickory Creek At Franklin